 Not all Southern Living recipes have been exactly healthy when you consider the South's main source of cooking: fried (green tomatoes), fried (chicken) and fried (hush puppies).
-Fortunately, SL has kept up with the times, featuring healthier, non-fried recipes such as Sheet Pan Greek Chicken with Roasted Potatoes.
+Fortunately, SL has kept up with the times, featuring healthier, non-fried recipes that mercifully skip the step of being submerged in hot oil.

 The SL recipe serves 4 very generously.
 I cut the ingredients in half to serve 2.
-Click on the link above for the original recipe, or just double the ingredients given here.
+You can double the ingredients given here to serve 4.
 Note: I used the full amount of chopped tomatoes because, who doesn't need more veggies?

 SL calls for buzzing up the marinade ingredients in a mini food processor.
 I didn't want to clean another bowl so I just mashed the herbs and oil in a mortar and pestle and it worked fine.
 There are all sorts of zesty, unexpected flavors going on here: the marinade even includes a dash of cinnamon and nutmeg!
 Fear not, the cinnamon and nutmeg are almost imperceptible.
 Topping each serving with chopped fresh tomatoes, Kalamata olives and feta cheese makes this healthy, low WW Point dish company-worthy, yet easy enough to make on weeknights for just the two of you.